ryandejaegher/hugo-starter/content/articles/how-to-style-social-icons-squarespace-7.1.md

 * Squarespace 7.1
 * Business Plan

 ### Step 1.
 Targeting the social icons

-If you want to target the social icons in the header menu in Squarespace 7.1 you can use this class.
+If you want to target the social icons in the header menu in Squarespace 7.1 you can use this CSS class.
 This ensures it doesn’t affect other icons/SVGs on the page.

 ```css
 .header-actions-action--social svg {